paiva/confoo-2014/README.md

-cubic
+Cubic
 =====

-This is the source code for my presentation *"Class Customization, Better code"*, presented at Confoo 2014
+This is the source code for my presentation *"Class Customization and Better code"*, presented at Confoo 2014

+**Files:** badCubic.py and betterCubic.py

 **Slides:** https://speakerdeck.com/paiva/class-customization-and-better-code